Oracle UTF8 Encoding and String Manipulation Overhead

 If you have access to the databases with fixed-length and variable-length character sets on the similar hardware, feel free to post your results below.

-8 comments on “Oracle UTF8 Encoding and String Manipulation Overhead”
+9 Responses to “Oracle UTF8 Encoding and String Manipulation Overhead”

 Leave a Reply